HMAS Emu

-HMAS Emu (DT931) was a tugboat, that served in the Royal Australian Navy, between 1946 and 1959, largely in Northern Australian waters off Darwin.
+HMAS Emu (DT931) was a tugboat that served in the Royal Australian Navy, between 1946 and 1959, largely as a salvage and rescue vessel in Northern Australian waters off Darwin.

 Construction and commissioning

-HMAS Emu was built at Mort's Dock in Sydney, Australia, and launched on 25 June 1946, as Diesel Tug (DT) 931.
+HMAS Emu was built at Mort's Dock in Sydney, Australia, and launched on 25 June 1946 as Diesel Tug (DT) 931.
 After trials in Sydney, she was commissioned under Lieutenant Cyril M Boas, RANR (S) on 30 July 1946.
 She would not be renamed HMAS Emu until December 1950.

 Service

 DT 931 would arrive in her home waters off Darwin in January 1947, where she quickly commenced a variety of jobs outside her primary role, as she was also the only Naval vessel based in the North of Australia between Cairns and Broome.
 She would be employed as a patrol boat and surveillance ship, keeping track of Japanese pearling fleets in waters north of Australia.
 Her work in rescue and salvage however was most notable, as she rescued mariners in Darwin harbour as well as saving ships that had run aground on coral reefs.